vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-5-definingstyles.md

 ---
-title: 5.
-Defining styles
+title: "5.
+Defining styles"
-slug: vtex-io-documentation-5-definingstyles
+slug: "vtex-io-documentation-5-definingstyles"
 hidden: false
-createdAt: 2020-08-11T07:03:18.383Z
+createdAt: "2020-08-11T07:03:18.383Z"
-updatedAt: 2024-07-24T13:32:33.320Z
+updatedAt: "2024-07-24T13:32:33.320Z"
-category: Storefront Development
+category: "Storefront Development"
-excerpt: Learn how to set specific styles for your store components to enhance your store's user experience.
+excerpt: "Learn how to set specific styles for your store components to enhance your store's user experience."
 seeAlso:
-  - /docs/guides/vtex-io-documentation-6-buildingyourownstoretheme
+  - "/docs/guides/vtex-io-documentation-6-buildingyourownstoretheme"
 ---

 Your website’s style is fundamental to building your store’s identity.